gardencmp/jazz/README.md

 ## Extensions & higher-level protocols

 ### More complex datastructures
-- MarCo: a clean way to collaboratively mark up rich text with CoJSON
+- CoText: a clean way to collaboratively mark up rich text with CoJSON
 - CoJSON Tree: a clean way to represent collaborative tree structures with CoJSON